7 Household Items That Should Never Be Flushed Down the Toilet

 Are feminine hygiene products flushed in the bathroom causing damage? actually harm my pipes?

-No, many "flushable" wipes do not necessarily break down quickly and could cause clogs to your pipes.
+No, many "flushable" wipes do not actually break down easily and can cause clogs in your pipes.

-No. Baby wipes should not be flushed down the drain since they won’t dissolve easily and could cause blockages.
+No. Baby wipes shouldn’t be flushed down the drain since they are not able to dissolve easily and can cause blockages.

-No. Paper towels are more dense than toilet paper and aren’t broken down as quickly, causing the possibility of clogging your plumbing system.
+No. Paper towels are more dense than toilet paper and will not break down as easily, leading to possible clogs in your plumbing system.

-What about medications?
-Do I have to flush them in the toilet?
+What are the implications of medications?
+Should I flush them down the toilet?

-If you are dealing with the problem of a blocked drain, don’t hesitate to contact our professional plumbing services via Adelaide Blocked Drains Plumber .
-We can help you unblock blocked drains and drain clearing CCTV drain inspection as well as pipe relining services to ensure your home isn’t impacted by plumbing issues.
-Call us now to make an appointment.
+If you are dealing with the problem of a blocked drain, don’t be afraid to contact our professional plumbing service via Adelaide Blocked Drains Plumber .
+We can help you unblock blocked drains drainage clearing, CCTV drain inspection as well as pipe relining services to make sure your home remains free from drainage problems.
+Call us today to schedule an appointment.

 Additional Information